 If I am vaccinated, do I have to wear a mask?

 Yes, even if you are vaccinated you are required to wear a face covering during your Nature Museum visit.
 We are encouraging social distancing as much as possible inside the Nature Museum building, as well.
-We are aware that much of our primary audience remains unvaccinated.
-Therefore, we are asking our visitors, volunteers, and staff to adhere to common COVID-19 safety procedures when they are in our building to help keep our most vulnerable guests safe.

 Will you provide masks for guests who arrive without one?